 Organizational Unit Overview:

-The Department of Pharmacology consists of 12 full-time faculty members, one part-time lecturer, two full-time Research Associates, 10 full-time Research Technicians, three full-time secretaries and eleven graduate students.
-The department teaches Medical Pharmacology and Therapeutics to medical and graduate students and teaches Medical Pharmacology to the Physician Assistant students.
+The department teaches Biochemistry to medical and dental students and provides instruction in Biochemistry and Molecular Biology to graduate students from multiple departments.
 A wide variety of specialized courses for graduate students are also taught.
-The educational objective of the department is to provide a sound basic foundation upon which medical students may build rational approaches to drug therapy regardless of the area of medical or surgical specialization.
-The graduate program through the Ph.D. in Pharmacology is broadly based to prepare students for careers in academics, research, government, industry and medicine.
+The educational objective of the department is to provide a sound basic foundation for students from various disciplines.
+The graduate program through the Ph.D. in Biomedical Sciences with a Concentration in Biochemistry and Molecular Biology is broadly based to prepare students for careers in academics, research, government, industry and medicine.

-In addition to their teaching duties, each of the faculty has a research laboratory and laboratory technician and performs research in his/her area of expertise.
+In addition to their teaching duties, each of the faculty members has a research laboratory and is expected to perform research in his/her area of expertise.
 Faculty are expected to apply for grant support and to publish results of their research in professional journals.

 To be a national model for student success, public service and regional transformation, East Carolina University uses innovative learning strategies and delivery methods to maximize access; prepares students with the knowledge, skills and values to succeed in a global, multicultural society; develops tomorrow's leaders to serve and inspire positive change; discovers new knowledge and innovations to support a thriving future for eastern North Carolina and beyond; transforms health care, promotes wellness, and reduces health disparities; and improves qualify of life through cultural enrichment, academics, the arts, and athletics.
 We accomplish our mission through education, research, creative activities, and service while being good stewards of the resources entrusted to us.
 East Carolina University delivers on the promise of opportunity.
 We open doors.
 We improve lives.
 We transform the present, and we discover the future.
 In these ways and more, we serve our community, our state, our nation and our world as together we reach toward our greatest potential.
 Tomorrow starts here.